pu-suo/event-aware-gwn/README.md

 # Event-Aware Graph WaveNet for Traffic Forecasting

-This repository contains the PyTorch implementation for the research project "Dynamic Event-Influence Modeling for Traffic Forecasting using Attention-Modulated Graph WaveNet".
+This repository contains the PyTorch implementation for the research project "Dynamic Event-Influence Modeling for Traffic Forecasting using Attention Modulated Graph WaveNet".

-The project introduces a novel Graph Neural Network architecture designed to improve traffic forecasting, particularly for non-recurrent congestion caused by events like sports games or concerts.
-The core innovation is a **Dynamic Graph Attention (DGA)** module, which uses cross-attention to learn an event-driven relational bias.
-This allows the model to explicitly and dynamically adjust its understanding of the spatial relationships between traffic sensors in real-time based on external event data.
+The project introduces a novel Graph Neural Network architecture designed to improve traffic forecasting, particularly for non recurrent congestion caused by events like sports games or concerts.
+The core innovation is a **Dynamic Graph Attention (DGA)** module, which uses cross attention to learn an event driven relational bias.
+This allows the model to explicitly and dynamically adjust its understanding of the spatial relationships between traffic sensors in real time based on external event data.

 ---